datajust/my-feedback-form/README.md

 mount MyFeedbackForm::Engine => "/my_feedback_form"
 ```

-Add in the head of your rails app layout the link to gem javascript and stylesheets.
+In the head of your rails app layout, after importing the application javascript and stylesheet add the link to gem javascript and stylesheet.

 ```erb
 <%= stylesheet_link_tag    "my_feedback_form/application", :media => "all" %>